-TIMESTAMP, TAG, subsID, svcALLup, svcALLdown, svcALLsessions, svcALLseconds, svcOup, svcOdown, svcOsessions, svcOseconds, svclup, svcIdown, svclsessions, svclseconds, ..., svcNup, svcNdown, svcNsessions, svcNseconds

-Where subsID is the Subscriber ID and svcXY is the aggregated volume of metric Y for service X. (The N in svcN is the highest service number, which is the configured number of services minus 1.)
+TIMESTAMP, TAG, subsID, svcALLup, svcALLdown, svcALLsessions, svcALLseconds, svcOup, svcOdown, svcOsessions, svcOseconds, svclup, svcIdown, svcIsessions, svcIseconds, ..., svcNup, svcNdown, svcNsessions, svcNseconds where subsID is the Subscriber ID and svcXY is the aggregated volume of metric Y for service X. (The N in svcN is the highest service number, which is the configured number of services minus 1.)

-Note that the combined volume is not stored in the CSV file, since it is easily obtained by adding the upstream and downstream volumes.
+The combined volume is not stored in the CSV file, since it is easily obtained by adding the upstream and downstream volumes.

-The adapter can be configured to insert a comment at the beginning of every CSV file.
+You can configure the adapter to insert a comment at the beginning of every CSV file.
 This comment contains a time stamp showing when the file was created, and an explanation of its format.
 By default, this feature is disabled.
 To turn this option on, edit the file csvadapter.conf and change the value of includeRecordSource.